German Eggs in Mustard Sauce | Senfeier

 • Milk: Cow’s milk is the traditional ingredient but you can use any plant-based milk or sour cream mixed up with some water

-• Mustard: Given that this is a classic German recipe, I use German mustard but Dijon mustard is great, or if you love a kick, you can use a spicy mustard
+• Mustard: Given that this is a classic German recipe, I use German mustard but homemade mustard or Dijon mustard are great, or if you love a kick, you can use a spicy mustard

 • Lemon: Don’t have any lemon?
 You can use a splash of vinegar or omit it altogether